broadinstitute/MorphEm/README.md

 We released model checkpoints and the training scripts to further aid reproducibility.
 Our code and checkpoints are now publicly available at [here](https://github.com/chaudatascience/channel_adaptive_models).

-## Disclosure
+### Note

-These instructions are made for conda environments, but the `requirements.txt` file is given for other users
+**These instructions are made for conda environments, but the `requirements.txt` file is given for other users.**

-### Notice

-We also use 'pip' commands since both 'pip' and 'conda' are generally compatible and can be used in one environment
+**We also use 'pip' commands since both 'pip' and 'conda' are generally compatible and can be used in one environment.**

-## Checking and installing correct python version
+## Checking and installing the correct python version

 Check python version by running
 ```
 python --version
 ```

-If your python version is not 3.8 or 3.9, install python with `conda install python=3.8` or `conda install python=3.9`

-### Recommended Version:
+We used python versions 3.8 and 3.9 to test the code, but we recommend using version 3.9
 ```
 conda install python=3.9
 ```

-#### Notice

-If you choose to install version 3.8, be aware that there will be some warning messages that will display after running the code from the "Run Evaluation" section below.
-To avoid these warning messages, install python version 3.9
+**If you choose to install version 3.8, be aware that there will be some warning messages that will display after running the code from the "Run Evaluation" section below.**

 ## Install

-Install the `morphem` package by running within the repo folder
+Install the `morphem` package by running within the repo folder:
 ```
 pip install -e .
 ```

-Next, install faiss-gpu version 1.7.3 with this command
+Next, install faiss-gpu version 1.7.3 with this command:
 ```
 conda install -c pytorch faiss-gpu==1.7.3
 ```

-We use conda because faiss-gpu cannot be installed using pip
+We use conda because faiss-gpu cannot be installed using pip.

 ## Run Evaluation